Brain breaks: An evidence-based behavior strategy

 When you’re creating a lesson plan or reviewing student work, do you often need a break?
 Do you take a walk or listen to your favorite song to get your mind refocused?
 Your students need these “brain breaks,” too.

-In the classroom, brain breaks are quick, structured breaks using physical movement, mindfulness exercises, or sensory activities.
-Brain breaks can be done individually (like deep breathing) or as a whole class (like a round of Simon Says).
-No matter what the form, brain breaks take only a few minutes of instructional time.
-They give your students a brief rest from what they’re doing to help their brains shift focus and return ready to work and learn.
+No matter what the type or form, brain breaks take only a few minutes of instructional time.
+They give your students a brief rest from what they’re doing.
+And that helps their brains shift focus and return ready to work and learn.

-Watch: See brain breaks in action
+Video: See two brain breaks in action

-Energizing brain break: Take a dance break with this video from Koo Koo Kanga Roo.
+Take a dance break with this video from Koo Koo Kanga Roo.

 Objective: After taking a one- to five-minute teacher-directed or self-directed break, students will be ready to refocus on what they’re supposed to be doing.